janis3/janis3.github.io/index.md

 ## Upcoming Shows

-What show´s?
+What shows?
 It´s Corona, baby!
-Stay safe, hope to see you again soon 🖤
+!Stay safe, hope to see you again soon 🖤

 ## Past Shows
 * 30.09.20 - Huxley´s neue Welt, Streaming by StrockTV